benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 title: ES6 Tail Call Optimization
 ---

 The goal of this post to give the reader some insight into the es6 tail call optimizations.
-What follow's has been influenced by my current SICP studies and from reading other blog posts.
+What follows has been influenced by my current SICP studies and from reading other blog posts.

 The first thing to know about the ES6 tail call optimization is that it is an optimization which INTERPRETERS will implement.
 There is not some new JS symbol which denotes tail-call-optimization or anything like that, so if you are reading below looking for how the code has extra stuff in it, you will be left unsatisfied.